Authmaker/documentation/deployment/gcloud-deploy.md

 From the Google Cloud console, create a new **project** for this application.
 Google Cloud Platform organizes your resources into projects - this makes it easy to manage permissions and settings for multiple deployments in one place.
 For example, _both_ our frontend application _and_ backend server deployments will belong to the same project.

 From the navigation menu, select 'Storage' to access your project's Cloud Storage tools.
-From there, create a new storage **bucket** with the same name as your `CNAME` record.
-To continue our previous example, we would create a storage bucket with the name `my-app-domain-name.com`.
+From there, create a new storage **bucket** with the same name as your `CNAME` record for your subdomain.
+To continue our previous example, we would create a storage bucket with the name `www.mydomain.com`.

 Keep note of both your project name and bucket name, as we will use them to configure our Ember app for deployment in the next step.